 According to The 2014 Survey of College and University Admissions Directors, over half of college admissions directors practice gapping at their institutions, although it is much more common in private schools.
-72% of private college directors and 39% of public college directors say that they use this practice.
+72% of private college directors and 39% of public college directors say that they “gap” students.
 The majority of private college directors, and about a third of public school directors say the practice both is necessary and ethical.

 Why do they give with one hand and take away with another?
 Gapping often happens when the student is at the bottom of the applicant pool.
 Often, the gap between what affordability and the college offer can often be thousands of dollars.

 The best defense against gapping?
 If the student has applied to colleges that are a good fit, they’re less likely to find yourself with “in between” room.

 A greater share of financial aid money will be offered to attractive, “in demand” students.

 If you determine that a college is gapping you, you should take a hard look at attending another institution, with a better financial aid offer.
 You could also contact the gapping college and ask to review your offer.
 Sometimes schools will negotiate with students.

 You should mind the gap.
 It’s there for a reason.Get more Parent College Coach tips here!